 As of the Record Date, the Company had 479,260,736 shares of Class A Common Stock and 31,250,000 shares of Class B Common Stock outstanding and entitled to vote.
 Each share of Class A Common Stock is entitled to one vote, and each share of Class B Common Stock is entitled to 10 votes.
-On the Record Date, M&F beneficially owned, directly and indirectly, 274,834,793 shares, or approximately 57%, of the Company's Class A Common Stock and all of the 31,250,000 shares of the Company's Class B Common Stock and all of the 31,250,000 shares of the Company's Class B Common Stock and all of the 31,250,000 shares of the Company's Class B Common Stock and all of the 31,250,000 shares of the Company's Class B Common Stock and all of the 31,250,000 shares of the Company's Class B Common Stock and approximately 74% of the combined voting power of the Company's Common Stock.
-Accordingly, the action by Written Consent executed by M&F on the Record Date pursuant to Section 228 and delivered to the Company is suf ficient to approve the Stock Plan Amendment and Restatement and requires no further stockholder action.
+On the Record Date, M&F beneficially owned, directly and indirectly, 274,834,793 shares, or approximately 57%, of the Company's Class A Common Stock and all of the 31,250,000 shares of the Company's Class B Common Stock, with such shares of Class A and Class B Common Stock together representing approximately 60% of the Company's Common Stock and approximately 74% of the combined voting power of the Company's Common Stock.
+Accordingly, the action by Written Consent executed by M&F on the Record Date pursuant to Section 228 and delivered to the Company is sufficient to approve the Stock Plan Amendment and Restatement and requires no further stockholder action